chenfisher/Btrack/README.md

 ### Granularity
 When querying, you should make sure you are tracking in the same granularity.
 If you are tracking in the range of :daily..:monthly then you can only query in that range (or you will get wrong results)

-To specify the granualrity when querying, just add a :granualrity key to the hash (per event):
+To specify the granualrity when querying, add a :granualrity key to the hash (per event):

 ```ruby
 Btrack.where([{clicked_a_button: 3.hours.ago..Time.now, granularity: :hourly}])